Holothuroidea | Synallactida

 Benthic; depth range 5 - 800 m (Ref.
 93433), usually 100 - 299 m (Ref.
 93433).
 Subtropical; 56°N - 17°S, 83°W - 36°E

-Atlantic and the Mediterranean: Antilles to Gulf of Mexico and Canary Islands to Ireland.
+Atlantic and the Mediterranean: Antilles to Gulf of Mexico, north to Ireland to Angola and east to Turkey.

 Maximum size: 35 cm (Ref.
 363); 30 cm (Ref.
 358).
 Maximum width: 7 cm (Ref.
 363).
 Body: depressed enough with a side fold 5 cm pink power station (Ref.
 363); definitely flattened form; is provided with the ventral face with 3 lines with podia.
 Dorsal tegument: Roughcast wart outgrowths and appendices; the papillae, of big size and white color; being limited to the periphery.
 Variable coloring, of brown with nuance of yellow to red, the sides being constellated with maculae possible blanches.